chipsTM/tm-obs-display/README.md

     - If the dashboard is not working as intended showing/hiding the browser source with these options enabled should fix

 ## Features
-- Allows data from TM to be displayed in OBS or browser via WebSockets (one-way only) (NOTE: THESE ARE UNSECURE SOCKETS)
+- Allows data from TM to be displayed in OBS or browser via [WebSockets](https://openplanet.dev/plugin/websockets)
 - All customization is intended to be performed in the webpage directly (use presets as a reference for customization)

 Currently only the data is from VehicleState.
 Additional data can be made available (contact me on the Openplanet discord)